 Lastochka train (“Swallow” in Russian) is a modern and faster alternative to Russian “electrichka” (commuter train).
 It covers many destinations and connects major Moscow and Saint Petersburg with Nizhny Novgorod, Velikiy Novgorod, Petrozavodsk, Tver, and other Russian cities and towns.
 There are two types of carriages in Lastochka trains: the one with the option of choosing a seat and the one where you can buy only general admission tickets.

 Swift (Strizh) train

 Swift trains connect Moscow with Nizhny Novgorod in less than 4 hours.
 There is also a Swift train between Moscow and Berlin which has both seating and sleeping coaches and allows passengers to reach the capital of Germany from Moscow in less than 24 hours.

 Sleeper Russian trains

-There are three types of carriages in the sleeper trains: 1st (SV), 2nd (Kupe) and 3rd class (Platzkart).
-Some long-distance trains also have seating carriages but this is not very common option.
+There are three types of carriages in the sleeper trains: 1st (SV), 2nd (Kupe), and 3rd class (Platzkart).
+Some long-distance trains also have seating carriages but this is not a very common option.
 Third class carriages are divided into open compartments each of 4 berths in a non-enclosed area.
-There are two lower and two upper berths in each unit on the one side of the carriage and another two bunks (upper and lower) on the opposite side.
-The 2nd class includes 2 lower and 2 upper berths in a one enclosed room.
-1st class cabins have 2 lower sofas or 1 lower and 1 upper berths in a room and often include hot meals.
-Some trains also have premium class carriages (or so called Soft carriages) which can be compared with a good hotel and offer extra comfort and wider range of services.
-Compartments in such type of carriages are more spacious than regular; among their privileges are wider couchettes and private bathrooms.
-Read more about carriage classes at Russian trains
+There are two lower and two upper berths in each unit on one side of the carriage and another two bunks (upper and lower) on the opposite side.
+The 2nd class includes 2 lower and 2 upper berths in one enclosed room.
+1st class cabins have 2 lower sofas or 1 lower and 1 upper berth in a room and often include hot meals.
+Some trains also have premium class carriages (or so-called Soft carriages) which can be compared with a good hotel and offer extra comfort and a wider range of services.
+Compartments in such types of carriages are more spacious than regular; among their privileges are wider couchettes and private bathrooms.